-The results of the survey of 22 pianists (Boyle, 2012) are consistent with comments published by Leone, Donison and others.
+Rhonda Boyle (2012) conducted a survey of 22 pianists who play, or have played, reduced size keyboards in North America and Australia.
+The results were consistent with comments previously recorded by Carol Leone, Chris Donison and others.
 Respondents reported improvement with many of the 22 skills listed.
 They were most likely to report ‘dramatic’ or ‘considerable’ improvement with:-

 - ability to hold down notes as intended